MicrosoftDocs/quantum-docs/articles/how-to-create-workspace.md

 > [!TIP]
 > You can also create an Azure Quantum workspace using the Azure command-line interface (CLI).
 For more information, see [Manage quantum workspaces with the Azure CLI](xref:microsoft.quantum.workspaces-cli).

+# Azure Quantum credits

+The Azure Quantum Credits program provides sponsored access to quantum hardware through Azure.
+You will not be charged for usage created under the credits program, up to the limit of your credit grant.
+Your default credit grant is USD 500 equivalent, expressed in hardware credits.
+See quota utilization section once you completed your workspace creation.

+When you create the Azure Quantum workspace, select the IonQ Azure Quantum Credits SKU.

 ## Prerequisites